salsify/avro-builder/README.md

 ### Logical Types

 The DSL supports setting a logical type on any type except a union.
-The logical types defined in the Avro [spec](https://avro.apache.org/docs/1.8.1/spec.html#Logical+Types) are more limited.
+The Avro [spec](https://avro.apache.org/docs/current/spec.html#Logical+Types) lists the logical types that are currently defined.
+Note: `avro-builder` is more permissive and any logical type can be specified on a type.

 A logical type can be specified for a field using the `logical_type` attribute: